grafana/grafana/contribute/ISSUE_TRIAGE.md

 #### Do you have all the information needed to categorize an issue?

 Depending on the issue, you might not feel all this information is needed.
 Use your best judgement.
-If you cannot triage an issue using what its author provided, explain kindly to the author that they must provide the above information to clarify the problem.
+If you cannot triage an issue using what its author provided, explain kindly to the author that they must provide the previously mentioned information to clarify the problem.
 Label issue with `needs more info` and add any related `area/*` or `datasource/*` labels.
 Alternatively, use `bot/needs more info` label and the Grafana bot will request it for you.

 If the author provides the standard information, but you are still unable to triage the issue, request additional information.
 Do this kindly and politely because you are asking for more of the author's time.